 WHO IS MAKING THIS STATEMENT:

 Your Name:

 Department: Job Title:

 Contact Information: Work phone:

-Contact phone: ☐ Cell ☐ Home
+Contact phone: □ Ce II 🗆 Home

 Name of your foreman or supervisor:

 INCIDENT INFORMATION:

-Time of Incident: □ AM □ PM
+Date of Incident: Time of Incident: □ AM □ PM

-Name of Interviewer and/or Translator (if applicable 2)
+Name of Interviewer and/or Translator (if appli cable)

-INCIDENT DETAILS

-INCIDENT DETAILS: /: C 1/2
+INCIDENT DETAILS:

-How close were you when the incident occurred
+How close were you when the incident occur

-Did you see the incident? ☐ Yes ☐ No
+Did you see the incident? 🗆 Yes 🗆 No

 Who, if anyone, was injured?

 Where did it happen?
-(Name of street, building, office, etc.)

-Where did it happen.
-(Name of street, building, office, etc.)
+(Name of street, building, office, e tc.)

-12

 What happened?

 What did you notice about the injured person? (such as bleeding, limping, vomiting etc.)

-ο, 1 ο, 5 ,

-What complaints did the injured person make (so uch as where was the pain?)
+What complaints did the injured person make (such as where was the pain?)

 What happened immediately after the incident?

-Tringe happened immediately direct the modernic

 Did the employee continue to work?
-Yes □ No
+Yes No

-Was anyone else present at the time? □ Yes □ No
+Was anyone else present at the time?
+If yes, what were their names? □ Yes □ No

-If yes, what were their names?
-163 = 110

-Do you have any suggestions on how to prevent this from hannening again?
+Do you have any suggestions on how to prevent this from happening again?

-bo you have any suggestions on now to prevent tilis iroiti nappeiling agairi:
+L

-Witness Signature Date
+Witness Signature